-Taking time away can help you better understand what you want in life, help you grow your career, open your mind, and grab opportunities in front of you.
+A sabbatical is a term used when someone decides to take a career break.
+It’s more than just a vacation.
+Sabbaticals are longer-term breaks that have a specific purpose.
+Taking time away can help you better understand what you want in life, help you grow your career, open your mind, and create new opportunities .
 And believe us, it can make you ENJOY life so much more.

 1. Define your sabbatical goal